dylan-lang/opendylan/documentation/building-with-duim/source/improve/index.rst

 Add this method to *frame.dylan*.

-*Note:* The definition of the *prompt-for-task* method uses the *<priority>* type.
+.. note: The definition of the *prompt-for-task* method uses the *<priority>* type.
 Note that this type is defined in `See Defining the underlying data structures for tasks <callbacks.htm#71186>`_.
 Until the relevant code in `See Defining the underlying data structures for tasks <callbacks.htm#71186>`_ is added to your project, any attempt to build it will generate a serious warning.

 define method prompt-for-task